takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 moonNode.intensity = uniform(1)
 ```

-A scaling factor to adjust the brightness of the sun.
+A scaling factor for the brightness of the moon.

 #### starsNode.pointSize